Positive Reinforcement vs Positive Punishment – Which Is Effective?

 Making sure that the child receives some sort of feedback is also important.
 Parents should not stop at “good job!”.
 Instead, give praise in the form of a statement.
 Example: “Thank you very much!
 You did a great job with cleaning up your room!”

-When a child misbehaves, parents should not execute any sort of positive reinforcement, because it might encourage the child to repeat the behavior.
-Make sure you restrict the praise and rewards only for positive behavior.
+When a child misbehaves, parents should not execute any sort of positive reinforcement, because it might encourage the child to repeat the behaviour.
+Make sure you restrict the praise and rewards only for positive behaviour.

-Parents must make sure that not too much time passes after the behavior before they provide the positive or negative reinforcement.
+Parents must make sure that not too much time passes after the behaviour before they provide the positive or negative reinforcement.
 It must be done immediately after to have maximum effectiveness.

 5. Praise for Quality, Not Outcome